ChristopherKlix/ascii50/README.md

 # ascii50
-ASCII chart for CS50
+:duck: ASCII chart for CS50

 Final project for CS50x at Harvard by Christopher Klix

-:duck:
+Thank you very much for amazing lectures to David J. Malan, Brian Yu, Colton Ogden & the entire CS50 staff!

-Currently in beta version
+Currently in beta version live on https://ascii50.firebaseapp.com
 ## Table of contents
 1. [Features](#features)
 1. [Code explained](#code-explained)